advanced-security/probot-security-alerts/README.md

 Open http://localhost:3000 and click **Register GitHub App**.
 This will guide you through the process of registering and configuring the application.
 You will need to select the repository (or repositories) you want to use with the application as part of the setup process.
 When the workflow is completed, the `.env` file will be updated to match the configuration.

-> **Note**
-> For production applications, the environment settings should be configured
-> using appropriate secret and environment variable management.

 ## Known Issues
 When running in a development container (Visual Studio Code), the Docker environment can occasionally stop correctly proxying messages.
 When this occurs: